canright/server/accts/canright/stage/resume.md

 ### Canright, Portland OR, 2011 - Present

-Custom website design and development with HTML5, CSS3, and jQuery / javascript - primarily architect websites due to reputation and residual benifits of marketing Websites for Architects.
-Upgrade legacy acounts to be more fully responsive.
+Developing new (no-CMS) Content Management System with Node / javascript ES6 / linux / mongoDb, mySql, redis and react.

-Transform client database, content manager and hosting from legacy MS SQL /IIS / .Net / ASP to Linux / Node / javascript / mariaDb / react / slick grid stack.
+Transform existing content management and hosting platform with (about 100) Websites for Architects accounts to Node / javascript / linux / mySql / react / slick grid stack from legacy microsoft stack.

+Custom website design and development with HTML5, CSS3, javascript and jQuery - primarily responsive websites for architects.

 ## Websites for Architects